Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Results

-\textbf{Do better object detector results help?} Past study has shown that DETR3D is better than VoteNet for visual grounding on a single dataset~\cite{Zhao_2021_ICCV}.
-Motivated by this, we compared \textit{VoteNet+Trans} and \textit{DETR3D+Trans}, and we found \textit{DETR3D+Trans} slightly outperforms \textit{VoteNet+Trans} on both datasets, suggesting that a better object detector, such as DETR3D, can be more effective for the Cross3DVG task to some extent.
-In addition, the results of \textit{ObjOracle}, which uses Oracle bounding boxes, demonstrate significantly better visual grounding performance compared to end-to-end trained models.
-This highlights the importance of having a robust and accurate object detector for achieving good generalization in 3D visual grounding across different 3D datasets.
+\textbf{Effects of better object detector modules} Earlier research demonstrated the superiority of DETR3D over VoteNet for single dataset visual grounding~\cite{Zhao_2021_ICCV}.
+However, the performance of these methods for cross-dataset 3D visual grounding datasets remains unexplored.
+Motivated to answer this remaining question of the relevant literature, we compared \textit{VoteNet+Trans} and \textit{DETR3D+Trans}, which revealed that \textit{DETR3D+Trans} slightly outperforms \textit{VoteNet+Trans} on both datasets, suggesting that a better object detector can be effective for the Cross3DVG task to some degree.
+However, this performance improvement was limited, in contrast to \textit{OracleObjDet}.
+Based on these findings, our proposed dataset and the Cross3DVG task have revealed the challenge of this task, deriving specifically from differences in 3D data between ScanNet and 3RScan.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-By conducting ablation studies, we aimed to gain insights into the components that contribute to the robustness of Cross3DVG, the task of 3D visual grounding across different datasets.

-\textbf{Do colors and normals help?} Many 3D visual grounding works used RGB (color) and normals of point clouds~\cite{chen2020scanrefer,Yuan_2021_ICCV,Zhao_2021_ICCV} and showed better performance than using only xyz coordinate features.
-To investigate the impact of different features on the performance of 3D visual grounding models, we evaluated \textit{VoteNet+MLP}, \textit{DETR3D+Trans}, and \textit{DETR3D+Trans+CLIP} (Ours) using different features.
-We compared these methods trained with geometry (xyz) with a model trained with RGB values (xyz+rgb) and a model trained with normal values (xyz+normal).
-The results presented in Table~\ref{table:result_feature} indicate that RGB values did not lead to significant improvements across all models.
-In contrast, consistently improved the performance of the models.
-This observation suggests that the geometric information is robust and informative for the Cross3DVG task, while color information (RGB values) may be more diverse and less reliable across different datasets (ScanNet and 3RScan).
-Therefore, models for Cross3DVG should prioritize the use of geometric information or use robust image features extracted by pre-trained models with large amounts of data, such as CLIP.
+\textbf{Effects of colors and normals.} Many 3D visual grounding works used RGB (color) and normals of point clouds and showed better performance than that obtained when using only xyz coordinates~\cite{chen2020scanrefer,Yuan_2021_ICCV,Zhao_2021_ICCV}, but the effects of these features for the Cross3DVG task remain unexplored.
+To investigate this point, we compared \textit{VoteNet+MLP}, \textit{DETR3D+Trans}, and \textit{Ours} trained with geometry (xyz only) with a model trained with RGB values (w/ color) and a model trained with normal values (w/ normal).
+The results presented in Table~\ref{table:result_feature} indicate that RGB values did not bring improvements across all models.
+By contrast, normal consistently improved the performance of the models.
+This observation suggests that the geometric information is robust and informative for the Cross3DVG task.
+In contrast, color information (RGB values) is less reliable because color is more diverse across the different datasets, ScanNet and 3RScan.
+To address this color variation, Cross3DVG models should incorporate robust image features extracted from models trained on web-scale image datasets, such as CLIP.